 All sworn personnel must successfully complete a Field Training Program and the Basic Police Academy prior to passing their employment probation.
-This year BPD hired 14 (including 1 rehire) new officers.
+This year BPD hired 9 new officers.
 During the Field Training Program, the following topics are addressed:

 1.17.2: The officer understands the verbal factors that could contribute to a negative response from the public.